cair/convolutional-tsetlin-machine-tutorial/README.md

 </p>

 <p>
-Note that there are now two positive clauses which detect their pattern in the top-right corner patch.
-The combined output of all clauses is 2; thus, no further learning is necessary for the detection of the XOR pattern in this patch.
+Two clauses have been allocated to each sub-pattern.
+Thus, for any sub-pattern, the combined output of the complete set of clauses is 2 for y=1 and -2 for y=0.
+Thus, no further learning is necessary for the detection of the XOR pattern.
 </p>

-The above example Nash Equilibrium is rather simple, happening when all the patterns are perfectly classified and the requirement of the clause sum reaching T=2 has been met.
-The Nash Equilibria of the Convolutional Tsetlin Machine also balance false negative against false positive classifications, while combating overfitting.
+The above example Nash Equilibrium is rather simple.
+It manifests when all the patterns are perfectly classified and the summed clause output reaches 2/-2.
+For more complex scenarios, the Nash Equilibria of the Convolutional Tsetlin Machine also balance false negative against false positive classifications, while combating overfitting.
 This happens when Type Ia, Type Ib and Type II feedback are in balance.

 ## Demo